MuleSoft Composer – Salesforce Integration with Clicks, Not Code

 MuleSoft Composer is the first tool of its kind released by Salesforce.
 They have built on the achievements of the core MuleSoft platform to help businesses move rapidly through their digital transformation.
 Here are a few key points to understand about the tool…

-• There’s no code required; it’s similar to Flow, but allows you to integrate with other systems.
+• There’s no code required; it’s similar to Flow, but it allows you to integrate with other systems.

 • Composer has 10+ pre-built integration connectors for systems including Google Sheets, Netsuite, Twilio, Slack, Microsoft Teams, Jira, and more.

-Imagine being able to automate an entire process using three systems such as Slack, Netsuite, and Jira, all using a declarative builder!
+Imagine being able to automate an entire process using three systems such as Slack, NetSuite, and Jira, all using a declarative builder!
 Let’s check out some of the most powerful integrations in the next section…

-Mulesoft Composer Use Cases
+MuleSoft Composer Use Cases

 If you’ve ever worked out of multiple systems while performing your job, you will understand the struggles.
 Manually checking other systems, replicating data, and overall, wasting time, isn’t a great experience for users.
 That’s why there is almost an unlimited number of use cases for MuleSoft Composer.